Read this article to learn:

 Liquid Telecom: Pan-African fibreco which is part of the Econet Group.
 Liquid Telecom also owns Africa Data Centres which has data centres in South Africa and Kenya.

-Macquarie Group: Serial towerco investors, with capital at work in Arqiva, Russian Towers, Axicom (formerly Crown Castle Australia), Mexico Tower Partners and Viom Networks (now part of ATC India).
+Macquarie Group: Serial towerco investors, with capital at work in Russian Towers, Axicom (formerly Crown Castle Australia) and Mexico Tower Partners and Viom Networks (now part of ATC India).
 Macquarie also has an excellent TMT advisory practice with experience of advising on tower transactions.

 Millicom/ Tigo: Millicom undertook the first pioneering tower transactions with Helios Towers in Ghana, DRC and Tanzania from 2010-11, but the group hasn’t done a SSA tower deal since.
 Millicom owns, and is in the process of selling, the 24% stake it acquired in Helios Towers following the transactions.

 The operator has recently sold opcos in Senegal (to a consortium involving NJJ, Sofima and Teyliom Group) and Rwanda (to Airtel) after having previously sold its DRC operations to Orange back in 2016.
-Airtel recently merged their Ghanaian operations with Airtel.
+Their Chad opco was sold to Maroc Telecom, and their Ghana opco merged with Airtel.

 MTN: MTN, with a presence in 17 African countries, has monetised their towers in seven – representing the majority of their most attractive portfolios.
 The company has raised around US$2.5bn to date and retained equity in selected markets.
-MTN commenced their passive infrastructure monetisation strategy in 2010-11 with the formation of joint venture towercos with American Tower in Ghana and Uganda, in which MTN retained 49% equity.
+MTN commenced their passive infrastructure monetisation strategy in 2010-11 with the formation of joint venture towercos with American Tower in Ghana and Uganda, in which MTN retained 49% equity (with American Tower having since bought out MTN’s stake).
 This was then followed up with sale and leasebacks of 100% of the equity in their towers in Cameroon, Côte d’Ivoire, Rwanda and Zambia – this time with IHS as the counterparty.
 In Nigeria, MTN formed a joint venture with IHS in which it retained a non-controlling 51% stake.
 In February 2017, MTN exchanged its 51% stake in the joint venture for additional shareholding at IHS group level, taking its equity stake in IHS Holdings from 15% to 29% and simplifying its ownership structure in the process.

 Orange: Orange has a presence in 14 Sub-Saharan African markets but has only entered into tower deals in three, signing an MLL arrangement with IHS Towers in Cameroon and Cote d’Ivoire and selling 300 towers to Eaton in Uganda (before then selling their opco to Africell).
 With towercos present however in a total of six of their markets, Orange does lease space from independent towercos, whilst also sharing sites with operators.

-Orange has been a pioneer of the ESCO model in Sub-Saharan Africa and has signed contracts in the DRC (with GreenWish Partners and Sagemcom as their operational partner) in Niger and Burkina Faso (with Camusat’s Aktivco) and in Guinea (with IPT PowerTech).
-The operator has also confirmed that it has issued ESCO RFPs in Madagascar, Cote d’Ivoire and Egypt but further ESCO RFPs are expected in other markets.
+Orange has been a pioneer of the ESCO model in Sub-Saharan Africa and has signed contracts in the DRC (with GreenWish Partners and Sagemcom as their operational partner), in Niger, Cote d’Ivoire and Burkina Faso (with Camusat’s Aktivco) and in Guinea Conakry (with IPT PowerTech).
+The operator has also confirmed that it has issued ESCO RFPs in Madagascar, Egypt, Mali, Liberia, Cameroon and Central African Republic.

 PowerCom: PowerCom, owned by MNO Telecom Namibia, is Namibia’s first dedicated infrastructure player.
-Managing a portfolio of 300 towers, the company has ambitions to integrate further assets into its portfolio
+Managing a portfolio of 311 towers, the company has ambitions to integrate further assets into its portfolio.

 Pro High Site Communications: South African towerco with a portfolio of eleven towers.